 6 Easy Ways to Winterize Your Car

-Don’t skip your warmup: When the temperatures fall below freezing, give your car some time to warm up.
+When the temperatures fall below freezing, give your car some time to warm up.
 This will allow the oil in the engine and transmission to circulate and get warm.

-- Keep a clear windshield: Consider using cold-weather washer fluid and a special winter windshield blade to keep your visibility clear during snow showers.
+Take the time to scrape any ice and snow off your windshield, and make sure your windshield wipers are in good working condition before hitting the road.
+Consider using cold-weather washer fluid and a special winter windshield blade to keep your visibility clear during snow showers.

-Nicole Dow is a staff writer at The Penny Hoarder.
+Nicole Dow is a senior writer at The Penny Hoarder.